 - Plus the salary of a part-time chief happiness officer (hello Liz!)

 - We’re a Living Wage Employer and we pay that at the London rate, regardless of where people live, which increases our salary bill a bit

 The benefits of remote working include:

-- The ability to hire amazing people from a broader pool of talent, regardless of where they live.
+- The ability to hire amazing people from a broader talent pool, regardless of where they live.
 In our last recruitment round, we had 800 applicants for three posts and we didn’t pay for advertising or agency fees.
 People WANT to work this way.

 - Less stress and commuting for employees.
 Not only is this better for the environment it also gives people more personal time.
 The average commute in the UK accounts for an astonishing 219 hours a year.
 Flexible working is like giving people another couple of weeks holiday a year plus the savings in train fares or petrol.

 - Better for the environment.
-We’re a B Corp and we offset our carbon emissions.
-And so cutting down on travel not only reduces CO2 emissions but actually saves the company money in offset fees.
+We’re a B Corp, and we offset our carbon emissions.
+And so cutting down on travel not only reduces CO2 emissions but saves the company money in offsetting fees.

 Articulate’s technology stack

 There are lots of amazing tools out there.
 These are the ones we are using but your mileage may vary.